 Why I love shooting funfair weddings

 In my stunning home county, in Sussex we have plenty of choices for fields with relaxed atmospheres appropriate for your own funfair wedding.
-Just like Emma and Jason here, they brought their good sense of humour, bundles of creativity and their bumper cars to guarantee their guests a wedding to remember.
+Just like Emma and Jason here, they brought their good sense of humour, bundles of creativity and their bumper cars to guarantee their guests a wedding to remember in in Westham, just outside of Eastbourne.
 Here’s a short list to consider when you organise, funfair themed wedding.

 Top tips for funfair weddings: